Martian Polymict Regolith Breccia

 24° 5.311' N., 14° 46.671' W. (241 g specimen; A. Bouragaa et al., 2014, strewn field map)

 Numerous individual stones constituting a single heterogeneous breccia, most covered by a distinctive black fusion crust, were found in Western Sahara by a nomad known as Bahba (E. Hand, 2014).
 The 525 g main mass and numerous smaller stones, including a 319.8 g specimen, were purchased by J. Piatek from a Moroccan dealer.
 A sample was sent for analysis and classification to the University of New Mexico (C. Agee et al.), and after extended in-depth analyses NWA 7034 was determined to be a unique martian basaltic breccia.
 A separate 84 g stone was purchased some months later by a meteorite collector/dealer and sold to L. Labenne.
 A sample of this stone was submitted for analysis and classification to the Museum National d'Histoire Naturelle in Paris (R. Hewins et al.), and NWA 7533 was determined to be paired with NWA 7034.
-Additional paired stones were acquired and classified by L. Labenne (e.g., NWA 7475 weighing 80.2 g), M. Jost (NWA 7906 weighing 47.7 g, NWA 7907 weighing 29.94 g, and NWA 8171 weighing 81.88 g), J. Piatek (NWA 8674 weighing 12 g, NWA 10922 weighing 182 g), the University of Leicester (NWA 8114 weighing 1.9 g), B. Hoefnagels (Rabt Sbayta 003 weighing 20.6 g), and M. Goff (NWA 11220 weighing 36.63 g).
+Additional paired stones were acquired by L. Labenne (e.g., NWA 7475 weighing 80.2 g), M. Jost (NWA 7906 weighing 47.7 g, NWA 7907 weighing 29.94 g, and NWA 8171 weighing 81.88 g), J. Piatek (NWA 8674 weighing 12 g, NWA 10922 weighing 182 g), the University of Leicester (NWA 8114 weighing 1.9 g), B. Hoefnagels (Rabt Sbayta 003 weighing 20.6 g), M. Goff (NWA 11220 weighing 36.63 g), and the University of Glasgow (NWA 11522 weighing 3.2 g).
 Additional recoveries from the ~10 km long strewn field continue, with a current combined weight of over 2 kg.